chrisdone/website/posts/projects.markdown

 for the type-checking.

-It ended up being quite popular, it garnered its own [organization](https://github.com/faylang/), and I had a comaintainer called Adam Bergmark, who was very nice and smart.[^1]
+It ended up being quite popular, it garnered its own [organisation](https://github.com/faylang/), and I had a co-maintainer called Adam Bergmark, who was very nice and smart.[^1]

 I was invited to and went to a conference in Lisbon to give a talk on